Symfony tutorial for beginners

 {% block %}

 To create a form in Symfony you need to create a FormType.
-Symfony has a powerful Form features.
-You don't have to worry about things like validation, form fields rendering, and more.
-I recommend to read official documentation and get familiar with forms.
+Symfony has powerful Form features.
+You don't have to worry about things like validation, form field rendering, and more.
+I recommend reading official documentation and getting familiar with forms.

 inside ./src/Form/Type